Services, Programs, and Resources

 We invite all members of the Brandeis teaching community to take advantage of our services and programs as a piece of their own ongoing faculty development.
 Taking an intentional approach to the improvement of teaching can model effective learning practices for students, and it affirms our commitment to the pursuit of inclusive teaching, learning and research that benefit students and society.

-These services and programs are the result of an innovative collaboration among Brandeis faculty, staff and students that connects faculty development with our core values and The Framework for the Future.
+These services, programs, and resources are the result of an innovative collaboration among Brandeis faculty, staff and students that aligns teaching support directly with Brandeis University Learning Goals, Core Learning Goals, Core Values, and The Framework for the Future.

-- Provost's Teaching Innovation Grants have an annual deadline in winter to fund yearlong projects that promote equity and innovation in teaching as well as evidence-based practices and scholarship of teaching and learning.
+- Provost's Teaching Innovation Grants have multiple and rolling deadlines to support projects that promote new and evidence-based practices and scholarship of teaching and learning.
 See past awards.

 - External Grants to Support Teaching may also be useful to explore.

 The CTL recognizes the instructional support that students provide in the classroom.
-We collaborate with CTL Partners to complement teaching support from your school and department/program by providing a TA Training LATTE course.
-These instructional training materials for Teaching Assistants (TAs) and Course Assistants (CAs) can help you facilitate learning experiences in the classroom and online.
+We collaborate with CTL Partners and faculty to provide a required TA Training and additional optional teaching development.
+For more information, see the Teaching Assistants and Course Assistants webpage.